Dominic-P-Thorpe/CapyVM/README.md

 I-type instructions are the same except *Rt* is replaced by *Imm* which is a fixed value hardcoded into the instruction.

-J-type instructions take only an argument called *Addr* which is a 12-bit address for a location in memory.
+A-type instructions take only an argument called *Addr* which is a 12-bit address for a location in memory.
 The entirety of memory can be addressed.

 | Type   | 0-3 | 4-7 | 8-11 | 12-15     |
 |--------|-----|-----|------|-----------|